-Since W and Z bosons possess hadronic decay channels, we reconstructed the invariant masses of the resulting jets to analyze these specific modes.
-The signal and the background processes are selected, and the significance for each process is tabulated.
-In the analysis of hadronic decays, we designated the $W^{+}$ $W^{-}$ $W^{+}$ channel as the signal, treating all other interactions as background.
-The corresponding cross-sections for these processes are presented in the table.The parameters for the hadronic decays are also plotted.
-In case of the hadron-specific decays, ‘jets’ are included, that is, the narrow cone of the hadrons produced as a result of the hadronization.\\ The other observables are also plotted for the hadron-specific decays.
+The other observables are also plotted for the hadron-specific decays.
 Instead of missing transverse energy, the hadronic energy distribution is plotted as shown in Figure 6.
 Similarly, the jet multiplicity N(j), which shows the number of jets present in each process, is also computed as shown in Figure 6(a).
 Moreover, the pseudorapidity of jets for hadron-specific decay is estimated and presented in Figure 6(b).
+Furthermore, the $H_T$ distribution in Figure 6 confirms that the signal events are characterized by high energy deposits, justifying the $H_T > 600$ GeV threshold to isolate hard scattering from soft QCD backgrounds.